-The ideas and conclusions set forth, in this draft, including the proposed statutory language and any comments or reporter's notes, have not been passed on by the National Conference of Commissioners on Uniform State Laws or the Drafting Committee.
-They do not necessarily reflect the views of the Conference and its Commissioners and the drafting committee and its members and Reporters.
+The ideas and conclusions set forth, in this draft, including the proposed statutory language and any comments or reporter's notes, have not been passed upon by the National Conference of Commissioners on Uniform State Laws or the Drafting Committee.
+They do not necessarily reflect the views of the Conference and its Commissioners and the Drafting Committee and its Members and Reporters.
 Proposed statutory language may not be used to ascertain the intent or meaning of any promulgated final statutory proposal.

-DRAFTING COMMITTEE TO REVISE UNIFORM DISCLAIMER OF PROPERTY INTERESTS ACTS

-HIROSHI SAKAI, 902 City Financial Tower, 201 Merchant Street, Honolulu, HI 96813, Chair OWEN L. ANDERSON, University of Oklahoma, College of Law, 300 Timberdell Road, Norman, OK 73019
+DRAFTING COMMITTEE TO REVISE UNIFORM DISCLAIMER OF PROPERTY INTERESTS ACTS HIROSHI SAKAI, 902 City Financial Tower, 201 Merchant Street, Honolulu, HI 96813, Chair OWEN L. ANDERSON, University of Oklahoma, College of Law, 300 Timberdell Road, Norman, OK 73019

+TIMOTHY BERG, Suite 2600, 3003 N. Central Avenue, Phoenix, AZ 85012

+WILLIAM R. BREETZ, JR., University of Connecticut Law School, Connecticut Urban Legal Initiative, 35 Elizabeth Street, Room K-202, Hartford, CT 06105

-TIMOTHY BERG, Fennemore Craig, Suite 2600, 3003 N. Central Avenue, Phoenix, AZ 85012 WILLIAM R. BREETZ, JR., 74 Batterson Park Road, P.O.
-Box 887, Farmington, CT 06034 J. RODNEY JOHNSON, University of Richmond, School of Law, Richmond, VA 23173 CHARLES G. KEPLER, P.O.
-Box 490, 1135 14th Street, Cody, WY 82414 DAVID G. NIXON, 112 West Center Street, Suite 220, Fayetteville, AR 72701 MARILYN E. PHELAN, Texas Tech University, School of Law, 1801 Hartford Avenue, Lubbock, TX 79409
+J. RODNEY JOHNSON, University of Richmond, School of Law, Richmond, VA 23173

+CHARLES G. KEPLER, P.O.
+Box 490, 1135 14th Street, Cody, WY 82414

+DAVID G. NIXON, 112 West Center Street, Suite 220, Fayetteville, AR 72701

+MARILYN E. PHELAN, Texas Tech University, School of Law, 1801 Hartford Avenue, Lubbock, TX 79409